‘I don’t want to die’: Ukrainians fear as invasion closes in

 Russia has said it is not targeting cities, but the fighting seemed far too close.

 The body of a dead soldier lay on the ground near a Kyiv underpass.
-Elsewhere, fragments of a downed aircraft smoked amid the brick homes of a residential area.
-Black plastic was draped over body parts found beside them.
+Elsewhere, fragments of a downed aircraft smoked in a residential area.
+Black plastic draped over body parts found amid the brick homes.

 Armored personnel carriers drove down the city’s streets.
+Soldiers on empty bridges established defensive positions.
 Residents stood uneasily in doorways of apartment buildings, watching.

-In the port city of Mariupol, a young girl named Vlada was new to war and already wished for it to stop.
+Outside a monastery, a woman lifted her hands toward a mural of saints and appeared to pray.
+In the port city of Mariupol, a young girl named Vlada wished for the assault to stop.

 “I don’t want to die,” she said.
 “I want all of this to end as soon as possible.”